Don’t miss out on any of the fun! Plan your Wizarding World excursion and hit all the rides. (Photo: Universal Orlando Resort)

 Calling all wizards and witches!
 If you’ve read all eight Harry Potter stories and have yet to pay a visit to Hogsmeade and Diagon Alley, or just simply want to relive the magic, then it’s time to pack your wand and plan a trip (or get your hands on some magical Floo powder) to The Wizarding World of Harry Potter at Universal Studios and Islands of Adventure in Orlando.

-Regardless of whether you’re Slytherin or Gryffindor, pure blood or muggle, there are still some things every aspiring wizard and witch ought to know and do when visiting The Wizarding World of Harry Potter.
+Regardless of whether you’re Slytherin or Gryffindor, pure blood or muggle, there are still some help tips and tricks every aspiring wizard and witch ought to know and do when visiting The Wizarding World of Harry Potter.

 That’s why I’m sharing the kind of intel Hermione would to ensure your experience is truly magical.